Summer 2018 Volunteer Opportunities

 Mornings from 9:00 AM to 10:15 AM, and evenings from 6:00 to 7:15 PM.

-Volunteers are needed to work with the nonprofit Families in Action, which reaches Latino children ages 2 to 15 through Summer programming, Programming includes homework tutoring, sports and games, and fun actvities.
-This is part of an initiative with Children’s Hospital ad Medial Center to prevent childhood obesity.
-For more information, contact Virginia McGill at 402-660-6689, and visit the website.
+Volunteers may be needed to work with the nonprofit Families in Action, which reaches Latino children ages 2 to 15 through Summer programming, Programming includes homework tutoring, sports and games, and fun activities.
+This is part of an initiative with Children’s Hospital and Medial Center to prevent childhood obesity.

 Orientation and camp gates vary.

 Going to be in Omaha this summer?
 Come volunteer for KidsKamps!
 KidsKamps are afternoon camps with crafts and activities for families to honor and remember the special people in their lives who have died.
 The camp is meant for kids, teens, and adults.
 Volunteers are paired with families to accompany them for the duration of the camp.
 Volunteers would need to be available from 11:30 am – 5:30 pm on the camp day and must attend a volunteer orientation session prior to the camp.
-See this flyer for specific dates and times.
 Please contact Julianne O’Keefe for more information

 The Refugee Empowerment Center helps refugees resettle in the Omaha area.
 They are responsible for furnishing homes for refugees, and they are seeking volunteers to help with light moving and home setups.
 The move-ins will take place primarily in the evenings and weekends for about an hour each time, but due to the nature of the work, there isn’t a consistent timetable, so volunteers would need to have flexible schedules.
 Interested volunteers would get on a list to be notified of upcoming move-ins where they could assist.
 Please contact Vince Vazquez to get on the list, or for more information.